ssagynbayeva/ssagynbayeva.github.io/_posts/2022-10-30-Intro-to-FVMs.md

 </script>

-Most of what is shown here is based on [Micahel Zingale's textbook](http://bender.astro.sunysb.edu/hydro_by_example/CompHydroTutorial.pdf).
+Most of what is shown here is based on [Michael Zingale's textbook](http://bender.astro.sunysb.edu/hydro_by_example/CompHydroTutorial.pdf).

 First, I just want to convince you that hydro simulations are just *a work of art*.